sleeping126/alex/contents/user-manual/README.md

 <div class="alert alert-info">
-    The wait action can be useful for background tasks or AJAX calls, but should be used with care because it can slow down the learning process.
+    The wait action can be useful for background tasks or AJAX calls, but should be used with care because it can slow down the learn process.
 </div>

 ##### Working with Counters, Variables and Files

 Many web applications handle dynamic data and allow file uploads.
-In order to model and learn such behaviours and to allow interaction between different symbols, actions and learning processes, *counters*, *variables* and *files* are introduced.
+In order to model and learn such behaviours and to allow interaction between different symbols, actions and learn processes, *counters*, *variables* and *files* are introduced.

 Counter
 :   As the name indicates counters are integer values that are persisted in the database per project.
 They
     can be incremented and set at will.
 Commonly they are used to create multiple objects of the same kind.
-Counters can help to model a system reset and thereby allow a consecutive execution of multiple learning processes without having to manually reset the application in between every test.
+Counters can help to model a system reset and thereby allow a consecutive execution of multiple learn processes without having to manually reset the application in between every test.

 Variables